cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 1. The creator of a transaction and the signer can be two different individuals
 1. A transaction is always only propagated by end users to other users in a peer-to-peer fashion
 1. A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion

 <details><summary>See correct answer</summary>

 2. The creator of a transaction and the signer can be two different individuals.
-4. A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion
+4. A transaction, once validated, is added to a block and distributed across the network in a peer-to-peer fashion.
 </details>